-Ms Azumah is teaching the DBE unit on rusting (Integrated Science 2, Year 1, Semester 2, Chemistry Section, Unit 2).
+Ms Azumah is teaching the unit on rusting (UP Science Syllabus (2012) P4 Section 1 Unit 2 Rusting).
 The unit deals with the causes of rusting, the effects and prevention of rusting.
 She feels that using a story would relate the concept to real life.
 As a stimulating introduction to the topic, she has brought a large length of rusted steel bar into the classroom.
-She also draws her students' attention to pictures of rusted iron in a reference book.
+She also draws her pupils' attention to pictures of rusted iron in a reference book.
 She asks questions about the rusted steel bar, and about the pictures: